Germany coach Löw answers criticism, still convinced of path

 BERLIN (AP) — Despite a 6-0 loss to Spain last month, Germany is “on the right path” and will return to form, coach Joachim Löw said Monday.

-Löw held a press conference to address the team’s rocky situation after a lackluster Nations League campaign culminated with Germany’s heaviest defeat since a 6-0 loss to Austria in a friendly 1931.
+Löw held a press conference to address the team’s rocky situation after a lackluster Nations League campaign culminated with Germany’s heaviest defeat since 1931.

+He made a vehement defense of his work and the team’s progress.

 “We were all disappointed and angry with this game,” Löw said of the defeat in Seville.
 “The anger is still simmering inside me personally because we knew we had no quick possibility of correcting the result.”